 John P. Kotter is an American professor at Harward Business School and also a specialist in change management as well as leadership.

 Kotter, in 1995 gives 8 step change model for effective change management.
-Kotter’s eight-step model – showing a road map for change based on common errors made by organizations.
+So, Kotter’s eight-step model – showing a road map for change based on common errors made by organizations.

 Kotter’s 8-Step Model for Leading change is one of the most important models made for understanding the change management system and then for more straightforward implementation of the change within the company